DanEdens/DansHammerSpoon/ProjectManager_README.md

 3. **Hide UI**: `ProjectManager.hideUI()` - Hides all UI elements without deleting them
 4. **Reset UI**: `ProjectManager.resetUI()` - Completely resets UI state, closing all windows

+### FileManager Integration

+The ProjectManager module integrates with the FileManager module:

+1. **Automatic Import**: On first run, projects are automatically imported from FileManager
+2. **Manual Import**: Projects can be imported at any time via the "Import from FileManager" option
+3. **Export**: Projects can be exported to FileManager (for future integration) via project actions

 ### Project Definition

 Each project includes: